Home / Journals / SDHM / Vol.1, No.3, 2005

 Structural Durability & Health Monitoring, Vol.1, No.3, pp. 203-214, 2005, DOI:10.3970/sdhm.2005.001.203

 Abstract This paper presents an improved Wheeler residual stress model for remaining life prediction of the cracked structural components under variable amplitude loading.
 The improvement to the Wheeler residual stress model is in two folds.
 One is expressions for the shaping exponent, which are generally obtained through experiments.
 Another is calculation of effective plastic zone size to incorporate the sequent effects under tensile-compressive overloading.
 The remaining life prediction has been carried out by employing the linear elastic fracture mechanics (LEFM) principles.
-Studies on remaining life prediction of cracked plate panels subjected to tensile-compressive overloading have been carried out for validating the… More >
+Studies on remaining life prediction of cracked plate panels subjected to tensile-compressive overloading have been More >

 • Open AccessOpen Access